rabel798/crewdd/README.md

 Logo_png - ![WhatsApp Image 2025-04-11 at 13 24 25_32ba3689](https://github.com/user-attachments/assets/b16eba60-adbf-4229-8186-3a00b7e02b3e)
 Description - Crewd is an AI-powered platform that revolutionizes team formation for hackathons, college projects, and startup challenges in India.
 It tackles the chaos of skill mismatches, last-minute scrambles, and shaky trust by matching users with perfect teammates based on skills and compatibility.
 Starting at one college (e.g., Thapar), Crewd builds a solid base before scaling nationwide, serving India’s 5,000+ hackathons and 1.5M engineering students.
 Organizers pay for smart pairing and analytics, while feedback ensures trust—think seamless crews that crush it every time.
 Tech_stack - Tech Stack
-Frontend: React -HTML, CSS, JS, dynamic UI for users to join and manage teams.
+Frontend:  HTML, CSS, JS, dynamic UI for users to join and manage teams.
 Backend: Django  - Handles API requests, user data, and AI integration.
 AI: Advanced AI (e.g., custom model or third-party API) - Powers smart matchmaking with skill and feedback analysis,llm influence to predict techstack.
 Database: SQlite3 (Cloud) - Stores user profiles, feedback, and team data with scalability in mind.